-With aggregate donated by Long Rake Spar, we are delighted to be installing the narrow pathway leading to the steep steps and the area at the top of the open staircase; London Stone are installing the steps.
+With Norwegian Pearl Natural Aggregate donated by Long Rake Spar, we are delighted to be installing the narrow pathway leading to the steep steps and the area at the top of the open staircase; London Stone are installing the steps.

 Taking place 4 – 9 July, Hampton Court Palace Flower Show is the UK’s biggest flower show attended by more than 130,000 people each year.
 If one of those people is you – why not have a look at the Garden and let us know what you think…

 We are super excited to see the completed Garden!

 The Centre for Mental Health is a charity that aims to changes people's lives by using research to bring about better services and fairer policies.
 Their trustee Dame Sue Bailey said: